 Discolored water occurs when sediment in the water mains is stirred up by high water flow.
-This can typically occur when hydrants are being flushed; during a water main break; or during Fire Department activity.
-Hydrant flushing is normally scheduled in the spring as noted above.
+This can occur when hydrants are being flushed, during a water main break, or during Fire Department activity.
+Hydrant flushing is normally scheduled in the spring—sign up to receive an alert!